Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-Swimming Pool Installation: Costs, Ideas, and Tips
+Swimming Pool Installation: Costs and Financing Options

-Swimming Pool Installation: Costs, Ideas, and Tips
+Swimming Pool Installation: Costs and Financing Options

 How to Finance a Swimming Pool

-If you don’t have enough saved to pay upfront for a pool — or even if you do — you might be wondering what types of loans or other options are appropriate for this type of backyard remodel.
+If you don’t have enough money saved to pay upfront for a pool — or even if you do — you might be wondering what types of loans or other options are appropriate for this type of backyard remodel.

 Using a Cash-Out Refinance to Pay for a Pool